JeffreyQin/Mimic/README.md

 # Mimic

-Frontend: HTML, Javascript
-Backend: Javascript (Node.js, Express.js, openAI API)

 This is a mini project that uses the openAI API for chatgpt to accept instructions and imitate how certain people talk.
+- Frontend: HTML, Javascript
+- Backend: Javascript (Node.js, Express.js, openAI API)

 ## How to use